nipy/nilabels/README.md

 ## Code testing

-To check that everything works run `nosetests` in the root directory of the project.
+To run the test, type `nosetests` in the root directory of the project.

 ## Licence